abitravers1989/CV/README.md

 ## Hobbies and Interests ##
 - **Cycling and Yoga **
-- **Photography** At its height my business [Instagram](https://www.instagram.com/lebrun_black/) account had over 14k real followers and was achieving an engagement rate of 25-30% which is 21-26% above industry standard.
-It was featured at the Official Vietnamese Tourism launch and in the Singaporean Magazine, Project Periscope.
+- **Photography** At its height my photography [Instagram](https://www.instagram.com/lebrun_black/) account had over 14k real followers and was achieving an engagement rate of 25-30% which is 21-26% above industry standard.
+It was well known within the community and I used it as a way to engage local photographers, tell their story, and start cultural discussions.
+It was featured at the Official Vietnamese Tourism launch.
 - **Tech Conferences and Collaboration** Attended and presented at conferences in Vietnam and Indonesia including the founder’s meetup in Vietnam.